 An infected bug bite may also cause symptoms that appear similar to those of breast cancer.
 These symptoms can include:

 - warmth around the bite

 If people are concerned about their symptoms, they should contact a doctor.

 There are many other possible causes of spots or rashes on the breast, including:

 Nipple dermatitis is an inflammation of the skin on the nipple and areola.
 It usually causes pain.

 - skin irritation due to infant attachment

 - bacterial, viral, and yeast infections

 A breast abscess is a buildup of pus in the breast that results from a bacterial infection.
 The bacteria get inside the breast through the nipple.
-Breast abscesses can be painful and most commonly affect women who are breastfeeding.
+Breast abscesses can be painful and

 Doctors usually treat abscesses with antibiotics, drainage, or needle aspiration.